andrastantos/brew/docs/cpu/isa_detail_pc_ldst.rst

 ~~~~~~~~~~~
 Loads the 32-bit value from memory location pointed to by :code:`$rA`.
 The value stored in :code:`$pc`.
 This is an indirect branch.

 The implementation is allowed to throw exceptions if the memory access violates access permissions.
-If the resulting memory reference is not aligned to a 32-bit word boundary, an unaligned access exception is thrown.
+If the resulting memory reference is not aligned to a 32-bit word boundary, an :code:`exc_unaligned` exception is raised.

 .. _tpc_eq_mem_ra: